Estimated reading time: 9 minutes

 Did you know that your brain is one of your most powerful sexual organs?
 That’s because so much of what happens in the bedroom is rooted in the thoughts you have throughout the day.

 There are two ways your thoughts can destroy your sex life.
-First, you can fill your mind with unhealthy thoughts: Lust, fantasy and pornography habits are a toxic way to erode your desire for your spouse.
+First, you can fill your mind with unhealthy thoughts: Lust, fantasy, and pornography habits are toxic ways to erode your desire for your spouse.
 Second, you can fill your mind with critical thoughts.
-Contempt, bitterness and negativity toward your spouse can simmer in your mind, eroding your desire.
+Contempt, bitterness, and negativity toward your spouse can simmer in your mind, eroding your desire.

-There’s power in guiding your thoughts, eliminating toxic thinking and replacing critical thoughts with thoughts of love, appreciation, gratitude and respect for your spouse.
+There’s power in guiding your thoughts, eliminating toxic thinking, and replacing critical thoughts with thoughts of love, appreciation, gratitude, and respect for your spouse.
+Gratitude has a purpose in marriage.
 When your mind is reserved for honoring your spouse, you’ll have better sex.

 If a good sex life was as easy as putting part A into part B, I’d be out of a job as a relationship therapist.
 The problem is, it’s not that simple.
 It saddens me to know how many couples are struggling with a status quo sex life because they’ve never put effort into learning more about sex.

-Sometimes the biggest obstacle to better sex is our inability to communicate about the topic.
+Sometimes, the biggest obstacle to better sex is our inability to communicate and have a conversation about the topic.
 Many of us come from backgrounds where sex wasn’t talked about much or was seen through a negative lens.
-So most couples go into marriage not knowing how to communicate about sex.
+So, most couples go into marriage not knowing how to communicate about sex.

 My husband and I had been married almost five years before we became comfortable with talking about our sex life.
 When we see sex as the great gift God made it to be, we understand why it’s important to communicate about it.